Why Glaucoma Awareness Matters

 Everyone is at risk of developing glaucoma, but certain groups have a higher risk than others.
 Those with a family history of glaucoma, diabetes or hypertension are more likely to develop this eye condition.
 Additionally, the risk of developing glaucoma is higher in people over 60 years old and African Americans over 40 years old.

 Fortunately, there are several treatment options available that can help slow down or even reverse vision loss caused by glaucoma.
-These include medications such as eyedrops and oral tablets, laser therapy and surgery depending on the severity of the condition.
+These include medications such as eyedrops and oral tablets, laser therapy, and surgery depending on the severity of the condition.

 Prevention & regular checkups

 Regular checkups with your optometrist are the best way to prevent glaucoma, especially if you fall into the higher-risk categories mentioned above.
 During these visits, your optometrist will measure your intraocular pressure (IOP) levels and look for other signs of glaucoma to ensure early detection before it causes permanent damage or vision loss.
-It’s also important to maintain a healthy lifestyle to reduce your risk for developing this serious eye condition.
+It’s also important to maintain a healthy lifestyle to reduce your risk of developing this serious eye condition.

 By understanding glaucoma risk factors and learning about treatment options available today, we can all play an active role in preventing vision loss caused by glaucoma.
-That’s why it’s essential that everyone schedule regular checkups with their optometrists so they can catch this eye disease early before it affects their sight permanently.
+That’s why it’s essential that everyone schedule regular checkups with their optometrist so they can catch this eye disease early before it affects their sight permanently.
 Schedule an appointment with Lighthouse Vision today if you are at a higher risk of developing glaucoma or have not seen an eye doctor in a while.